Yorkshire teacher banned after investigation uncovers 'pattern of dishonesty'

 The school said an internal investigation found there were a number of lies on his job application.

-Mr Elliot has denied the allegations, but a Teaching Regulation Agency misconduct panel reviewed the case and found he had “demonstrated a pattern of dishonesty in his entire career”.
+Mr Elliot has denied the allegations, but a Teaching Regulation Agency misconduct panel reviewed the allegations and found he had “demonstrated a pattern of dishonesty in his entire career”.

 Most Popular